Blaine Gabbert: Arizona Cardinals

 On May 10, 2017, Gabbert signed a one-year contract with the Arizona Cardinals.
 He started the season as the third-string quarterback behind Carson Palmer and Drew Stanton under head coach Bruce Arians.

-He was named the Week 11 starter after Palmer and Stanton suffered injuries.
+Gabbert was named the Week 11 starter after Palmer and Stanton suffered injuries.
 During the game, Gabbert threw for 257 yards and a career-high three touchdowns as the Cardinals lost to the Houston Texans by a score of 31–21.
 Gabbert was benched on December 18, 2017, as the Cardinals' starting quarterback in favor of Stanton after not throwing for a touchdown in back-to-back games.
-In five games in the 2017 season, he finished with 1,086 passing yards, six touchdowns, and six interceptions.
+In five games in the 2017 season, Gabbert finished with 1,086 passing yards, six touchdowns, and six interceptions.